Akashkolhe56/E-commerce/README.md

 In this milestone we need to create the product page Techstack we have used here is React for styling we have used tailwind css

+## Milestone 29
+in this milestone we have done payment intigration using paypal